 When I found this Trick or Treat banner at World Market, I knew it would be the perfect addition to transition my front porch from fall to Halloween decor.
 It’s kind of hard to tell from the photo but the banner is burlap and adds just the right amount of texture and color to welcome those trick-or-treaters!

-In past years, I let my kids stick all kinds of crazy decals on the windows but nowadays they just aren’t interested.
-Now that they are teens, they don’t want to get involved with the decorating.
+In past years, I let my kids stick all kinds of crazy Halloween decals on the windows.
+These days, they just aren’t interested.
+Now that they’re teens, they don’t want to get involved with the decorating.
 Sad, yes…but at least I can just keep things simple with my fall and Halloween decor.
 If I want, I can even go with more cute Halloween porch decor…my kids won’t even notice!